apache/mxnet/docs/faq/gradient_compression.md

 **Increased Speed**

-For tasks like acoustic modeling in speech recognition (like in Alexa), the gradient compression capability is observed to speedup training by about 2 times, depending on the size of the model and the network bandwidth of the instance.
+For architectures with fully connected components, the gradient compression capability is observed to speedup training by about 2x, depending on the size of the model and the network bandwidth of the instance.
 Bigger models see larger speedup with gradient compression.

 **Minimal Accuracy Loss**